 - X Glider

-The federal commision released the following statement regarding their year long investigation into the safety of hoverboards,
+The federal commission released the following statement regarding their year long investigation into the safety of hoverboards,

 “Many of these fires occurred indoors and could have resulted in serious injuries if not for the quick actions of consumers to extinguish the fire… This is a priority investigation and CPSC is devoting the staff time and resources necessary to find the root causes of the fires.”

 Many independent retailers have also opted to recall hoverboards.
-Currently, the Consumer Product Safety Commission is investigating 22 reports of hoverboard fires.
+At one point, the Consumer Product Safety Commission was investigating 22 reports of hoverboard fires.

 Retailers and hoverboards